pkeller00/HistoKernel/README.md

 For each WSI perform:

 - Tile extraction: extract 1024x1024 tiles from the large WSI at a spatial resolution of 0.50 microns-per-pixel
-- Patches capturing less that 40% of informative tissue are discarded
+- Patches capturing less that 40% of informative tissue are discarded (mean pixel intensity above 200)
 - Feature extraction: extract a feature vector for each tile using [`RetCCL`](https://github.com/Xiyue-Wang/RetCCL)

 Details can be found in the paper.